Municipal/County Application & Information

-Municipal governments will be responsible for employing interns, including wages (currently $12.00/hr. for a maximum 480 paid hours for the 12 weeks), and all locally appropriate federal and state withholdings.
-Interns are considered temporary, unclassified employees and are not paid for holidays or other non-work time.
+Municipal governments will be responsible for employing interns, including wages (2020 wages will be $13.00/hr. for a maximum 480 paid hours for the 12 weeks), and all locally appropriate federal and state withholdings.
+Interns are considered temporary, unclassified employees and are typically not paid for holidays or other non-work time.
 In addition to wages and benefits, participating agencies pay a fee of $250 per intern to the Margaret Chase Smith Policy Center to defray a portion of the Center’s administrative costs.